AgregoreWeb/website/docs/tutorials/ipfs-browser-devenv/part-1.md

 window.location = newLocation
 ```

 Okay, now we have our very first website saved to IPFS!
-We achieved this my using the `fetch` function to do a PUT request to the current IPFS content ID (CID for short) as the base URL and the filename we wanted to create/update.
+We achieved this my using the `fetch` function to do a PUT request to the current IPFS [content ID](https://docs.ipfs.tech/concepts/content-addressing/#what-is-a-cid) (CID for short) as the base URL and the filename we wanted to create/update.
 Fetch returned the CID for the updated content in the location header.

 This is possible because the Agregore Browser runs it's own IPFS node and implements the `fetch` function for IPFS protocols like `ipfs://` and `ipns://`.
-You can read more about this on the [Agregore website](https://agregore.mauve.moe/).
+You can read more about this in the [IPFS documentation](https://docs.ipfs.tech/).

 We can update the content of the site by doing the same.
 Let's turn that into a function that we can reuse!